How To Create To-Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) displays to-do items only to users who have been specifically assigned those items.
-Leaving this option disabled (‘No’) displays items to all users.
+Enabling this option (‘Yes’) displays items only to users who have been specifically assigned those items.
+Leave this option disabled to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator, Editor, Author, Contributor, Subscriber) displays the type of users that can be assigned todo items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this section (Administrator displays the type of users that can be assigned items.
+If you don’t want to assign to-do items to a role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User

-Note: If this option is disabled, you can skip the other items in this section.
+Note: If this option is disabled, skip the remaining settings in this section.

 Add Category to Subject